On the Landscape of One-hidden-layer Sparse Networks and Beyond: Missing Proofs for Section

 If there exists a spurious valley $\mathcal{T}$ with a interior point $\bm{\theta}$, then from the measure one argument, we can find a point $\bm{\theta}'\in \mathcal{T}$ which is arbitrary close to $\bm{\theta}$ and the last hidden-layer output has full rank.
-Using over-parametrized regime in the last layer, we could derive a strictly decreasing path from $\bm{\theta}'$ to approach zero loss (a global minimum) by adjusting the final layer weight.
-Thus we obtain the contradiction for this spurious valley. \end{proof}
+Using over-parametrized regime in the last layer, we derive a non-increasing path from $\bm{\theta}'$ to approach zero loss by only adjusting the final layer weight.
+Thus we obtain the contradiction for this spurious valley.